Extraction Worker's Helper

 How much does an Extraction Worker's Helper earn

-Income data is from Canada's latest census.
+Income data is from Employment and Social Development Canada's 2024 wage tables.
 The closest match for this career in Canada’s occupational classification system is Extraction Worker's Helper.

-Compared to other careers: Median is $1.4K above the national average.
+Compared to other careers: Median is $2.6K below the national average.

 What does an Extraction Worker's Helper do?